Head of School, Admissions, and Human Resources

 Brian Kelly completed his BA in Biblical Studies and Ancient Language Studies at Wheaton College.
 While at Wheaton College, he focused on Biblical Greek, but also studied French and philosophy.
 Brian had the opportunity to work with the Green Scholars Initiative where he and a team published an ancient papyrus fragment of Exodus.
 Outside of school, Brian enjoys golf, ice hockey, rowing, and visiting the Jersey Shore.
 Brian and his wife attend Church of the Resurrection.
 Mr. Kelly joined the Clapham School faculty in 2013.

 Julie LeMahieu graduated magna cum laude with program honors from Northwestern University, earning a Bachelor of Music in Music Education.
 At Northwestern, she was awarded an undergraduate research grant to study parent-child musical interactions.
 She also worked as a faculty assistant, teaching at-risk Chicago Public School students a global music curriculum.
 Julie went on to earn a MA in Curriculum and Instruction from Concordia University Chicago as well as Orff-Schulwerk Certification from Vander-Cook College of Music in Chicago.
 She taught elementary school music for seven years in Lake Forest, IL.
-Julie and her husband, Nathan, have two (soon to be three) children and are members at St. John Lutheran Church.
+Julie and her husband, Nathan, have three children and are members at St. John Lutheran Church.
 In their free time, they enjoy traveling near and far, exploring local forest preserves, and baking.
 Mrs. LeMahieu joined the Clapham School faculty in 2017.